-You can specify EXIT PROGRAM only in the Procedure Division of a program.
-It must not be used in a declarative procedure in which the GLOBAL phrase is specified.
+You can specify EXIT PROGRAM only in the procedure division of a program.
+EXIT PROGRAM must not be used in a declarative procedure in which the GLOBAL phrase is specified.

-If control reaches an EXIT PROGRAM statement in a program that does not possess the INITIAL attribute while operating under the control of a CALL statement (that is, the CALL statement is active), control returns to the point in the calling program immediately following the CALL statement.
-The program state of the calling program is identical to that which existed at the time it executed the CALL statement.
-The contents of data items and the contents of data files shared between the calling and called program could have been changed.
-The program state of the called program is not altered except that the ends of the ranges of all PERFORM statements executed by that called program are considered to have been reached.
+If control reaches an EXIT PROGRAM statement in a program that does not possess the INITIAL attribute while operating under the control of a CALL statement (that is, the CALL statement is active), control returns to the point in the calling routine (program or method) immediately following the CALL statement.
+The state of the calling routine is identical to that which existed at the time it executed the CALL statement.
+The contents of data items and the contents of data files shared between the calling and called routine could have been changed.
+The state of the called program or method is not altered except that the ends of the ranges of all executed PERFORM statements are considered to have been reached.